aedorian/blug/projects.markdown

     <h2><span style="font-style: italic">Bonkers</span>: Musician social network
     </h2>
     <p class="pdesc">
     Social network for meeting musicians and forming bands.
-A map can be used to look for people in your area, with filtering by instrument played.
+A Leaflet map can be used to look for people in your area, and filtering by instrument is also possible.
 Users can upload tracks to show their demos.
 A MySQL database is used in back-end.
     <br>Website pages and features include: logging in and out, profile pages, a chatting app, a music player and an "explore" page with the newest releases.
     <br><br>
     <!--<img src="../assets/img/projects/bk_1.PNG" height="200px">-->